 - 1 new small paintbrush

-- Line a greased 15-in. x 10-in. x 1-in. baking pan with parchment paper and grease the paper; set aside.
+- Line a greased 15x10x1-in. baking pan with parchment paper and grease the paper; set aside.

 - In a large saucepan, bring butter and water just to a boil.
 Immediately remove from the heat.
 Combine the flour, sugar, salt, baking powder and baking soda; add to butter mixture.
 Stir in the sour cream, eggs and extract until smooth.

 - Pour into prepared pan.
-Bake at 375° for 20-25 minutes or until golden brown and a toothpick inserted near the center comes out clean.
+Bake at 375° for 20-25 minutes or until golden brown and a toothpick inserted in the center comes out clean.
 Cool completely on a wire rack.

 - Invert cake onto a large cutting board or work surface.
 Gently peel off parchment paper.
 Cut cake into squares of varying sizes.
 Frost top and sides of each square.